 Quick tip: Get a head start the night before by making overnight oats or hardboiled eggs and chopping fruits or veggies.

-Erika Martinez, Psy.D., a clinical psychologist in Miami, believes that establishing morning and evening routines to bookend each day reduces worry.
+Erika Martinez, a clinical psychologist in Miami, believes that establishing morning and evening routines to bookend each day reduces worry.
 One component of her morning routine is reading, watching, or listening to something that makes her feel grateful or inspired.
-As examples, she cites readings from the Daily Stoic and videos of TED Talks.
-“Novels and self-help books can also be great options—especially audiobooks for the commute to work,” she says.
+She cites readings from the Daily Stoic and videos of TED Talks.
+“Novels and self-help books can also be great options," she says, "especially audiobooks for the commute to work."

 Quick tip: Write in a journal about something that inspires you as an alternative method of eliciting this frame of mind.

-Lisa Santangelo, Pharm.D., is a pharmacist who also runs a lifestyle blog called Food, Family, and Chaos!—and the name of the blog says it all.
+Lisa Santangelo is a pharmacist who also runs a lifestyle blog called Food, Family, and Chaos!
 The busy mother of 9-year-old twins gets up 45 minutes before the kids so she can ease into her day with a leisurely shower, a big mug of tea, and some undisturbed me-time.

 “My day just flows better if I don’t have to rush when I first wake up,” she says.
-“I sit in my recliner, cuddle up in a blanket with my dog Jake, and check my personal email and Facebook—my guilty pleasure,” she says (in a tone that sounds not at all guilty).
+“I sit in my recliner, cuddle up in a blanket with my dog, and check my personal email and Facebook—my guilty pleasure,” she says in a tone that sounds not at all guilty.

 Quick tip: Save work email, news websites, and anything else that’s likely to be more stressful than soothing for later in the day.

-Scheduling wellness activities early in the day helps ensure that you get around to them.
+Scheduling wellness activities early in the day ensures that you get around to them.
 If you decide to give it a try, don’t forget to adjust your bedtime.
-When you’re getting up an hour earlier, you need to hit the sack an hour earlier, too, to avoid shortchanging your sleep.
+When you’re getting up an hour earlier, you need to go to sleep an hour earlier, too, to avoid shortchanging your sleep.

 It’s unclear whether early to bed and early to rise makes you wealthy and wise.
-But it might make you healthier, if you find an early-morning wellness routine that works for you.
+But it should make you healthier, if you find an early-morning wellness routine that works for you.